ap-logics/ap-logics/README.md

 ## What I Do

-- **Quant Trading:** Currently a trading/research intern at a crypto shop; market-making cryptoderivatives - turning data into smart money moves and understanding a lot more about the function of D1 products as I do!
+- **Quant Trading:** Currently a trading/research intern at a crypto shop; market-making cryptoderivatives.
-- **Game Development:** From fun experiments on Roblox using Lua, to passion projects in Python, I craft interactive experiences that merge logic with imagination.
+- **Game Development:** Building Roblox games, using Blender and programming in Lua.

 ## What I'm Doing